 Hospital Outpatient Departments (HOPDs) and Ambulatory Surgical Centers (ASCs) to report discarded single-dose, single-use packaged drugs

-CMS proposes implementation policies for HOPDs and ASCs related to language in the Infrastructure Investment and Jobs Act (Pub.
+CMS finalized implementation policies for HOPDs and ASCs related to language in the Infrastructure Investment and Jobs Act (Pub.
 L. 117– 9) enacted in November 2021.
 This language requires manufacturers to provide a refund to CMS for certain discarded amounts from a refundable single-dose container or single-use package drug.

-As such, CMS proposes that the JW modifier would be used to determine the total number of billing units of the HCPCS code (that is, the identifiable quantity associated with an HCPCS code, as established by CMS) of a refundable single-dose container or single-use package drug, if any, that were discarded for dates of service during a relevant quarter for the purpose of calculating the refund amount.
-CMS also proposes to use of a separate modifier, JZ, in cases where no billing units of such drugs were discarded and for which the JW modifier would be required if there were discarded amounts.
+As such, CMS finalized that the JW modifier would be used to determine the total number of billing units of the HCPCS code (that is, the identifiable quantity associated with an HCPCS code, as established by CMS) of a refundable single-dose container or single-use package drug, if any, that were discarded for dates of service during a relevant quarter for the purpose of calculating the refund amount.
+CMS also finalized the use of a separate modifier, JZ, in cases where no billing units of such drugs were discarded and for which the JW modifier would be required if there were discarded amounts.

 4. Medicare Shared Savings Program

-As a response to CMS’s focus on growing the number of beneficiaries in accountable care organizations (ACOs) and advancing health equity, along with feedback from health care providers that treat underserved populations, CMS is proposing many policies related to the Medicare Shared Savings Program, a few of which are highlighted below:
+As a response to CMS’s focus on growing the number of beneficiaries in accountable care organizations (ACOs) and advancing health equity, along with feedback from health care providers that treat underserved populations, CMS is finalizing many policies related to the Medicare Shared Savings Program, a few of which are highlighted below:

-- Provide advance investment payments (AIPs) to low-revenue ACOs that are new to the shared savings program, provide care to underserved populations, have applied under the BASIC track, and are unfamiliar with Medicare’s risk-based models.
+Provide advance investment payments (AIPs) to low-revenue ACOs that are new to the shared savings program, provide care to underserved populations, have applied under the BASIC track, and are unfamiliar with Medicare’s risk-based models.
 Additional eligibility requirements are that these ACOs may not include a hospital (other than a Critical Access Hospital or small, rural PPS hospital) and cannot be owned by a health plan.
-The AIP is a one-time fixed payment of $250,000 along with quarterly payments for the first two years of an ACO’s agreement period.
+The AIP is a one-time fixed payment of $250,000 along with quarterly payments for the first two years of an ACO’s 5-year agreement period.

 To establish a health equity adjustment that would support ACOs serving high proportions of underserved populations while incentivizing all ACOs to treat such populations, CMS would multiply the measure performance scaler and the ACO’s underserved multiplier.
 Up to 10 bonus points would be available based on a multiplication of an ACO’s underserved multiplier and a performance measure scaler.